ITAndreHoch/AWS/security.md

  AWS Artifact, available in the console, is a self-service audit artifact retrieval portal that provides our customers with on-demand access to AWS’ compliance documentation and AWS agreements

  ***
+ Which services are involved with security? (choose 2)

+ - AWS CloudHSM
+ - AWS KMS

+**AWS CloudHSM** is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud
+**AWS Key Management Service** gives you centralized control over the encryption keys used to protect your data